About roadless.org

 Frame your perspective

 Choose a persona (hiker, parent, water user, etc.), pick an opening, and write your personal connection.
+Your own words and your own stor make the best comment.

 As a [hiker / parent / water user], I depend on roadless forests for [clean water / recreation / wildlife viewing].
 These irreplaceable areas…